acidburn0zzz/nolith-release-tools/doc/merge-ce-into-ee.md

 1. Now perform the merge:

     ```sh
     # NOTE: This command is an example!
-Update it to reflect new version numbers.
+Update it to reflect new version numbers and date.
-    git merge --no-ff ce/7-14-stable 7-14-stable-ee
+    git merge --no-ff ce/7-14-stable 7-14-stable-ee-with-ce-2017-12-31
     ```

 1. At this point there will be a merge conflict, but likely only on the `VERSION` file.
 Resolve it and commit the merge.

-1. Push the updated branch to `origin`:
+1. Push the new branch to `origin` ready to create a merge request:

     ```sh
     # NOTE: This command is an example!
 Update it to reflect new version numbers.
-    git push origin 7-14-stable-ee
+    git push origin 7-14-stable-ee-with-ce-2017-12-31
     ```

+1. Submit a new [merge request in the GitLab EE project], selecting the new branch (e.g. `7-14-stable-ee-with-ce-2017-12-31`) as the **source** branch and the stable branch (e.g. `7-14-stable-ee`) as the **target**

 ---